Collection Guide

 Step 1: Gather Photos

-With that in mind, start thinking about which kind of photos you want to include: pictures of the kids, wedding photos, vacation photos, pets, favorite foods, etc. Some categories may be central to your collection but only provide a fraction of the photos you need.
-Once you have some photos in mind, you can start adding them.
+With that in mind, start thinking about which kind of photos you want to include: pictures of the kids, wedding photos, vacation photos, pets, favorite foods, etc. Some categories may be central to your collection but only provide a fraction of the images you need.
+Once you have some in mind, you can start adding them.

 Step 2: Corner Patterns